Planetary motion on an expanding locally anisotropic background: Introduction

-where $R_{\odot\mathrm SC}=2 G M_\odot/c^2\approx 2952.22\,m$ is the Sun's Schwarzschild radius and $M_\odot$ is the Sun's mass.
+where $H=\dot{a}/a$ is the time dependent Hubble rate defined as the rate of change of the universe scale factor $a$, $U_{\mathrm{SC}}=2GM/(c^2r)$ is the usual Schwarzschild gravitational potential, $G$ is the Gravitational constant, $M$ is the value of the Schwarzschild mass pole for the central mass being considered and $c$ is the speed of light in vacuum.
+Here the radial coordinate $r$ cohincides with the physical measurable distances, hence corresponds to the proper spatial coordinate.
+The exponent $\alpha$ is, generally, a function of the radial coordinate which must obey the following asymptotic conditions~\cite{PLB}: \begin{enumerate} \item $\displaystyle\alpha(r\sim 0)\sim -\frac{1}{r}$, ensuring that the value of the SC mass pole is maintained; \item $\alpha(r=r_{\mathrm{SC}})\geq 3$, ensuring that the SC event horizon is not an extended space-time singularity; \item $\alpha(r\sim +\infty)\sim 0$, ensuring that the total background mass is finite and the RW background is asymptotically recovered; \end{enumerate} where $r_{\mathrm{SC}}=2GM/c^2$ is the SC radius.
+Following these conditions we consider the simplified ansatz studied in~\cite{PLB,Pioneer_ELA}

+where $\bar{\alpha}_0$ and $\alpha_1$ are numerical coefficients.
+The bound $\bar{\alpha}_0\ge 3$ ensures that the SC radius is an event horizon and space-time is singularity free at this horizon, while for the bound $\bar{\alpha}_0>5$ space-time is asymptotically Ricci flat near the event horizon such that the SC metric is a good approximation in a neighbourhood of the point-like mass $M$.
+The coefficient $\alpha_1<0$ ensures that the singularity at the origin coincides with the SC mass-pole.
+In the following analysis we will consider it arbitrarily close to zero, $-1\ll \alpha_1< 0$, such that outside the event horizon its effects are negligible, hence $\alpha\approx \alpha_0$ for planetary orbits.
+For further details in the derivation of the ELA metric ansatz see~\cite{PLB}.

 Based in this ansatz we will compute the analytical corrections to two body heliocentric orbital motion within the solar system on the ELA metric background~(\ref{g_generic}) with respect to orbital motion on Schwarzschild backgrounds~\cite{Kenyon,Gravitation}.
-More accurate results including the many body gravitational interactions in the Solar System can only be computed by extensive numerical analysis including 10000 known bodies in the solar system~\cite{Pitjeva}.
-These analysis are usually carried either in the Post-Newtonian formalism, either in the Post-Post-Newtonian formalism which includes both the General Relativity corrections to the classical Newton law of gravitation on Schwarzschild backgrounds, as well as corrections of extended theories of gravity such as Brans-Dicke gravity~\cite{PPN}.
+More accurate results including the many body gravitational interactions in the Solar System can only be computed by extensive numerical analysis including the known bodies in the solar system~\cite{Pitjeva,Fienga}.
+These analysis are usually carried in the PPN formalism which includes both the General Relativity corrections to the classical Newton law of gravitation on Schwarzschild backgrounds, as well as corrections of extended theories of gravity such as Brans-Dicke gravity~\cite{PPN}.